tofutofu/cryptopals/README.md

 These are my solutions to the [Cryptopals Challenges](https://cryptopals.com).

-This is a set of 48 practical programming problems that give you a hands-on crash course in understanding (and breaking!) cryptographic ciphers.
-The problems are fun to do, and most importantly - they are do-able.
+This is a set of 48 practical programming problems that give you a hands-on crash course in understanding (and breaking) cryptographic ciphers.
+The problems are fun to do, and (most importantly) do-able.
 An excellent introduction can be found in [Maciej Ceglowski's](https://blog.pinboard.in/2013/04/the_matasano_crypto_challenges/) blog post.